How To Fill Out Form 941-X For The Employee Retention Credit

 - ERTC Claims For Tax Filing Year 2021: April 15, 2025

 Although these timelines give you plenty of time to get your forms completed and filed, there is a long waiting process to receive your refund.
-Therefore, you should try to get Form 941-X completed and filed as soon as possible to avoid additional waiting time for your refund.
+Therefore, you should try to get Form 941-X completed and filed as soon as possible to avoid additional waiting time for your refund — or have one of these ERC specialists file for this credit for you.
 Good luck!